macson17/BB-Audio-Control/README.md

 [English](README.md) | [Deutsch](README-DE.md)

-BB Audio Control turns an iPad, Android tablet, or smartphone on your local network into a clean audio mixer for a Windows PC.
+BB Audio Control turns tablets and smartphones on your local network into a clean audio mixer for a Windows PC.
 Control volume, mute states, audio outputs, and the microphone without leaving your current game or application.